 Shopware will inform you once it's done with the task.
 Click close to exit and return to the overview.

 In the Prices block, you can define basic price-relevant configurations for several products at the same time using the bulk edit function.

 Tax rate: Select the tax rate for the products here.

 Price (gross): Enter the gross price including VAT.

 Price (net): Enter the net price without taxes.

 List price (gross): You can display the RRP in the frontend using the list price, for example.
 For the display to take place, the list price must be higher than the price of the product.

 List price (net): You can also add a net list price.

-Purchase price (gross): If the purchase price is stored, this can be taken into account in the evaluations.
+Purchase price (gross): You can enter your purchase price.
+But this price has only informative character.
+If the purchase price is entered, this can be taken into account in the evaluations (separate extension).